klebenowm/mcnp5/hw5/2part/2current/readme.txt

-plotm.pdf is cosine bin -1 to 0 (entering sphere)
+entering.pdf is cosine bin -1 to 0 (entering sphere)
-plotn.pdf is cosine bin  0 to 1 (exiting  sphere)
+exiting.pdf  is cosine bin  0 to 1 (exiting  sphere)

 Table of energy and direction: